 - Fair Housing – This track discusses the impact of fair housing laws and how discrimination impacts housing.

-Types of Workshops/Breakouts
+Types of Workshops/Breakouts:

 - Interactive Workshops: Hands-on sessions designed to engage participants in skill-building and collaborative problem-solving.